-2. The said 25,000,000 Shares represent the number of Shares to be issued upon exercise in full of all the options granted under the Pre-IPO Share Option Scheme which represent 5% of the issued share capital of the Company as at 31 July 2020.
-As at 31 July 2020 and the date of this Annual Report, the options granted under the Pre-IPO Share Option Scheme are not exercised.
-The ultimate beneficial owner of Max Wisdom Development Limited ("Max Wisdom") is Mr. Lam Yat Yan ("Mr. Lam") who is a tutor of the Group.
-Hence, Mr. Lam is deemed to be interested in all the Shares which may be issued upon the exercise of the Pre-IPO Share Options and held by Max Wisdom by virtue of the SFO.
+- 2. The said 25,000,000 Shares represent the number of Shares to be issued upon exercise in full of all the options granted under the Pre-IPO Share Option Scheme which represent 5% of the issued share capital of the Company as at 31 July 2021.
+As at 31 July 2021 and the date of this Annual Report, the options granted under the Pre-IPO Share Option Scheme are not exercised.
+The ultimate beneficial owner of Max Wisdom Development Limited ("Max Wisdom") is Mr. Lam Yat Yan ("Mr. Lam") who was a tutor of the Group during the year ended 31 July 2021.
+Hence, Mr. Lam is deemed to be interested in all the Shares which may be issued upon the exercise of the Pre-IPO Share Options and held by Max Wisdom by virtue of the SFO. - 3.
+Out of the 25,000,000 Shares and the underlying Shares in respect of which Dr. Lam Yat Ming is interested, and which represent approximately 5.0% of the issued share capital of the Company as at 31 July 2021, there are 20,000,000 underlying Shares which represent the number of Shares to be issued upon exercise in full of all the options granted to him under the Post-IPO Share Option Scheme on 29 July 2020, the grant of which became unconditional on 16 October 2020.
+As at 31 July 2021 and the date of this Annual Report, none of the options granted to Dr. Lam Yat Ming under the Post-IPO Share Option Scheme were exercised.

-Save as disclosed above, as at 31 July 2020, the Directors and the chief executive of the Company are not aware of any other person or corporation having an interest or short position in the Shares and underlying Shares of the Company which would require to be disclosed to the Company under the provisions of Division 2 and 3 of Part XV of the SFO, or which were recorded in the register required to be kept by the Company pursuant to section 336 of the SFO.
+Save as disclosed above, as at 31 July 2021, the Directors and the chief executive of the Company are not aware of any other person or corporation having an interest or short position in the Shares and underlying Shares of the Company which would require to be disclosed to the Company under the provisions of Division 2 and 3 of Part XV of the SFO, or which were recorded in the register required to be kept by the Company pursuant to section 336 of the SFO.